Heat Pump FAQs

 Are heat pumps noisy?

 No, heat pumps are designed to operate quietly.
 Most modern models produce minimal noise, similar to a fridge freezer.
+Remember a heat pump will be working its hardest during the winter months when you'll probably not be using your garden much.

 Yes, your hot water will still be hot enough for a bath with a heat pump.
-Normally hot water will be heated to a lower temperature with a heat pump (it's more efficient), but you'll find you still need to mix the hot water from your tap with cold water to have a bath!
+Normally, hot water will be heated to a lower temperature with a heat pump (it's more efficient), but you'll find you still need to mix the hot water from your tap with cold water to have a bath!

 Heat pumps typically have a sterilisation cycle that periodically raises the water temperature to eliminate any bacteria, ensuring your hot water is safe and comfortable.

-03. Home survey
+Home survey

-Technically no, but to be eligible for the Boiler Upgrade Scheme in England & Wales you need an in-date Energy Performance Certificate (EPC).
-To be in-date it needs to be less than 10-years old.
+Technically, no, but to be eligible for the Boiler Upgrade Scheme in England & Wales you need an in-date Energy Performance Certificate (EPC).
+To be in date it needs to be less than 10 years old.
 If you don't have one or it is older than 10-years we will arrange for a new EPC as part of our home survey.
 It's on us.

 Take a quick look at our grant eligibility checker - it only takes 30 seconds.